conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

     cleanup.policy: delete
     retention.ms: '60000'
 ````
-Topic checks:
+**Topic checks:**
 - `metadata.name` must belong to the Application Instance.
 - `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.
-- All other properties are validated if your Application Instance has [TopicPolicies](#topic-policy) attached.
+- All other properties are validated if Application Instance has [TopicPolicies](#topic-policy) attached.

+**Side effect in Console & Kafka:**
+- Console
+  - Members of the `grantedTo` ApplicationInstance are given the associated permissions (Read/Write) in the UI over the resources
+- Kafka
+  - Service Account of the `grantedTo` ApplicationInstance is granted the following ACLs over the `resource` depending on the permission:
+    - READ: READ, DESCRIBE_CONFIGS
+    - WRITE: READ, WRITE, DESCRIBE_CONFIGS

 ## Integrate Conduktor CLI with your CI/CD